Loki: Scandinavian folklore

-Origin and identification with other figures
+Reception

 Regarding scholarship on Loki, scholar Gabriel Turville-Petre comments (1964) that "more ink has been spilled on Loki than on any other figure in Norse myth.
 This, in itself, is enough to show how little scholars agree, and how far we are from understanding him."

-Origin
+Origin, role, and binding

-Loki's origins and role in Norse mythology have been much debated by scholars.
+Loki's origins and role in Norse mythology have historically been much debated by scholars.
 In 1835, Jacob Grimm was first to produce a major theory about Loki, in which he advanced the notion of Loki as a "god of fire".
 In 1889, Sophus Bugge theorized Loki to be variant of Lucifer of Christianity, an element of Bugge's larger effort to find a basis of Christianity in Norse mythology.
 After World War II, four scholarly theories dominated.
 The first of the four theories is that of Folke Ström, who in 1956 concluded that Loki is a hypostasis of the god Odin.
 In 1959, Jan de Vries theorized that Loki is a typical example of a trickster figure.
 In 1961, by way of excluding all non-Scandinavian mythological parallels in her analysis, Anna Birgitta Rooth concluded that Loki was originally a spider.
 Anne Holtsmark, writing in 1962, concluded that no conclusion could be made about Loki.

+The Old Norse record presents Loki in a notably negative light and there is no indication that Loki historically received veneration.
+Summarizing the corpus and the archaeological record around Loki, scholar Jens Peter Schjødt says: